Driving in Mexico: All you Need to Know

 What documents do I need when driving to Mexico?

 Driving in Mexico requires a valid driving license from your own country, so long as it’s written in Latin characters.
-If your driving license is in Chinese Arabic or any other kind of alphabet you will need to purchase an international driving license.
+If your driving license is in Chinese, Arabic, or any other alphabet, you will need to purchase an international driving license.

-Also, keep your passport with you or a photocopy where you clearly show your entry stamp.
+Also, keep your passport with you or a photocopy that clearly shows your entry stamp.
 If you are in Mexico on a special visa or permit, make sure you have it with you in case of a police check.

 Do I need Mexican car insurance?

-Driving in Mexico requires having Mexican car insurance.
-As I explain in more detail in my post on renting a car in Mexico, most car rentals make it mandatory to purchase basic car insurance that includes CDW (collision damage waiver) and theft insurance.
+Driving in Mexico requires Mexican car insurance.
+As I explain in more detail in my post on renting a car in Mexico, most car rentals require basic insurance that includes CDW (collision damage waiver) and theft insurance.

-That kind of insurance is not have full coverage and doesn’t protect you completely.
-So if you have an accident or anything happens you will be subject to paying the deductible.
+That kind of insurance does not have full coverage and doesn’t protect you completely.
+So if you have an accident or something happens, you will be subject to paying the deductible.

 I always advise spending a little extra money for full-inclusive insurance that covers absolutely everything (except the driver’s negligence) for your own peace of mind.